 Let me begin by saying that I adore Joseph L. Mankiewicz’s A Letter to Three Wives (1949), even more so than his follow up All About Eve (1950).
 He has a knack for shining a searchlight on the way tiny details infiltrate a woman’s life to the point of absurd distraction.
-Nuance, minutia, small shades of meaning gain momentous importance that require surgical grade analysis.
+Nuance and small shades of meaning gain momentous importance that require surgical-grade analysis.
 Everything means something more, a casual remark bears the hallmark of doom if not properly deciphered.
 Eve Harrington was an amateur next to Addie Ross’ game playing repertoire.
 Eve only wants a stage career; Addie wants every man in town at her feet.
 Addie, who sends the three wives a letter saying she ran off with one of their husbands, may stand as one of film’s most notorious frenemies, but the husbands in this picture represent some of the most vile men in cinema, so much so that every time I watch it, I hope each husband has hightailed it out of town with the man-eater and done the wives a solid.
-Three wives endure hearing their husbands unite in their unqualified praise of Addie Ross, how she’s always the ideal woman:
+Three wives endure hearing their husbands united in unqualified praise of Addie Ross, how she’s always the ideal woman:

 That’s Addie for you.
 Always the right thing at the right time.

 What Addie has is taste.

 Like a queen oughta look.